“In his day you shall give his wages (Deuteronomy 24:15).

-And his heart counts on it (Deuteronomy 24:15)—the Arvit (evening) service, which [corresponds to] the parts of the sacrifice and the fatty parts that are left from the offerings of the day [prayer replaces sacrifice, see BT Berakhot 6b on Psalms 141:2, cf. Psalms 69:31–32; Hosea 14:3].
+And his heart counts on it (Deuteronomy 24:15)—the Arvit (evening) service, which [corresponds to] the parts of the sacrifice and the fatty parts that are left from the offerings of the day [since prayer replaces Temple sacrifice, see BT Berakhot 6b on Psalms 141:2, cf. Psalms 69:31–32; Hosea 14:3].
 They are like single grapes of the vineyard and the edge of your field (Leviticus 19:9) of which we learned leaving things [over for the poor] is a mitsvah and hinders [divine] punishment.
 For the poor [Shekhinah and Metatron] and for the sojourner you shall leave them (ibid.
 10).
-For the middle pillar [Tif’eret], when He is outside His place is called a sojourner.
+For the middle pillar [Tif’eret], when He is outside of His place is called a sojourner.
 For that reason, I [Moses the Faithful Shepherd, my rung being of the middle pillar], called myself a sojourner in the first exile.
 This is, A sojourner have I been in a foreign land (Exodus 2:22), for He [Ze’eir Anpin] lies in exile for Her sake.’

 If you should lend money to My people, to the pauper among you, you shall not be to him like a creditor, you shall not impose interest on him.
 If you should indeed take in pledge your fellow man’s cloak, before the sun comes down you shall return it to him.
 For it is his sole covering, it is his cloak for his skin—in what can he lie?
 (Exodus 22:24–26).

 “Woe to the sons of man who imprison the blessed Holy One with them in exile.
-The Shekhinah is imprisoned with them too, as it says, ‘A prisoner cannot free himself from jail’ (BT Berakhot 5b).
-Release is תְּשׁוּבָה (teshuvah), Repentance [lit., Returning], supernal Mother [Binah], which does depend on them.
+The Shekhinah is imprisoned with them too, as is said, ‘A prisoner cannot free himself from jail’ (BT Berakhot 5b).
+Release is תְּשׁוּבָה (teshuvah), repentance [lit., returning], supernal Mother [Binah], which does depend on them.
 The fifty gates of freedom are with Her [cf. Leviticus 25:54], for the fifty times going out of Egypt is mentioned in the Torah [see Zohar 3:262a].
 This is: and he turned כֹּה וָכֹה (koh va-khoh), this way and that way (Exodus 2:12).
 Through these fifty letters one unifies twice every day in the recitation of Shema which has כ״ה וכ״ה (twenty-five and twenty-five) letters.
 And saw that no man was about (ibid.)—to awaken Her inside of them.

-She watches from the windows, it says about them And now, I pray you, beseech אֵל (El), God, that He will be gracious to us (Malachi 1:9)—to Her.
-About Her it is said, אֵל (El), God, pray, heal her, pray (Numbers 12:13), and the healing is through His hands, which is the spread hand to receive the penitents.
+She watches from the windows, it says of them: And now, I pray you, beseech אֵל (El), God, that He will be gracious to us (Malachi 1:9)—to Her.
+Of Her is said, אֵל (El), God, pray, heal her, pray (Numbers 12:13), and the healing is through His hands, which is the spread hand to receive the penitents.
 And saw that no man was about—this is: through the window she looked out, and moaned (Judges 5:28), like teru’ah [of the ram’s horn], which is moaning.
-As it says, Noah opened the window of the ark he had made (Genesis 8:6)—on the day of Atonement, because the ark of Noah is supernal Mother, its window was the middle pillar, through it came the light, and Torah is light, and it is אוֹר הַגָּנוּז (or ha-ganuz), the hidden light.
+As is said, Noah opened the window of the ark he had made (Genesis 8:6)—on Yom Kippur, because the ark of Noah is supernal Mother.
+Through its window, the middle, pillar came the light.
+And Torah is light—אוֹר הַגָּנוּז (or ha-ganuz), the hidden light.

-And he turned this way and that way—if there might be someone who stirred to return and break his prison.
-As it is written, That You may say to the prisoners, Go forth; to them that are in darkness, Show yourselves (Isaiah 49:9).
+And he turned this way and that way—if there might be someone who stirred to return and break his prison, as is written, That You may say to the prisoners, Go forth; to them that are in darkness, Show yourselves (Isaiah 49:9).
 And he turned this way and that way and saw that no man was about (Exodus 2:12).
 We have turned everyone to his own way (Isaiah 53:6); they all look to their own way, everyone for his gain, from his own quarter (ibid.
 56:11).
 To gain more in this world, to inherit this world, and they are not from that place of which it says, God-fearing men, truthful men, haters of bribes (Exodus 18:21).
-Rather all were howling like dogs.
+Rather, in prayer on Yom Kippur all were howling like dogs.
 ‘Give!
 Give!
-Money, forgiveness, atonement, and life.
+Money, forgiveness, atonement, life.
 Seal us for life!’
 And these are the greedy, likened to dogs [see Isaiah 56:1; Proverbs 30:15].
-They are the nations of the world, that moan for themselves, and they are not shamefaced [see BT Sotah 49b: ‘In the heels of Messiah, חוּצפָּה (ḥutspah), impudence, will increase… The face of the generation is like the face of a dog‘].
+They are the nations of the world, that moan for themselves, and they are not shamefaced [see BT Sotah 49b: ‘With the footsteps of Messiah braz will increase… the face of the generation is like the face of a dog‘].
 There are none who call to Him in repentance, to return the Shekhinah to the blessed Holy One, who is far from Him, to return Her to Him.
 They resemble dogs, as it says, And they mingled with the nations and learned their deeds (Psalms 106:35).
 These are the motley throng.
 Every good deed they do is only to benefit themselves [cf. BT Shabbat 33b; Bava Batra 10b].